Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Simulation Experiments

 \section{Simulation Experiments}

-We study the inference drawn from the interactive fixed effects model in the presence of randomly missing data.
-Contrary to the balanced case, the IFE estimator requires an additional data augmentation step to estimate the common factors and loadings on complete data (see \cites{b2009}{bly2015}).
-This is done using the EM algorithm proposed by \textcites{sw1998}{sw2002}.
-Given we know the true number of factors, we firstly analyze whether the inferential theory derived for the IFE estimator is a reasonable approximation in the presence of randomly missing data.
-For this purpose, we compare relative biases (Bias), average ratios of standard errors and standard deviations, and empirical sizes of $z$-tests with 5 \% nominal size (Size) for different patterns of randomly missing data and configurations of the idiosyncratic error term with those from a balanced panel.
-Because usually the number of factors in unknown, we secondly consider different estimators for the number of factors and compare their performance as well.
-We analyze the estimators suggested by \textcites{bn2002}{o2010}{ah2013}{do2019}.
-From the various information criteria introduced by \textcite{bn2002}, we focus on $\text{IC}_{2}$ and $\text{BIC}_{3}$ which are also used in other studies (see \cites{o2010}{ah2013}).
-To asses the performance, we compare the average estimated number of factors of all estimators.
+We use Monte Carlo simulations to analyze the finite-sample properties of the debiased estimator $\tilde{\beta}$, defined in \eqref{eq:debiased_estimator}, in the presence of missing data.
+Specifically, we compare relative biases (\textit{Bias}), average ratios of standard errors to standard deviations (\textit{Ratio}), and empirical sizes of $z$-tests with a 5\% nominal size (\textit{Size}) across different shares of missing data ($\psi$) and relative to the balanced panel case.
+We use Algorithm \ref{alg:mc_em} as matrix completion procedure for unbalanced panels.
+Because the number of factors is typically unknown, we also compare different estimators for the number of factors.
+Specifically, we consider the estimators of \textcites{bn2002}{o2010}{ah2013}{do2019}.
+Of the information criteria introduced by \textcite{bn2002}, we focus on $\text{IC}_{2}$ and $\text{BIC}_{3}$, which are also used in \textcite{o2010} and \textcite{ah2013}.
+Performance is assessed by comparing the average estimated number of factors.

-As \textcite{mw2015}, we consider a static panel data model with one regressor and two factors: